FagnerMartinsBrack/overview/Introduction.md

 **Interpretation**

-Expect me to challenge you technically, both in ways of working and in coding, though not in a confronting way and with an open-mind.
-Be sure my work will be disciplined and deliberate, focusing on outcomes over output.
-I will bring perspectives you may not have thought of, and they will make sense.
+* Expect me to challenge you technically, both in ways of working and in coding, though not in a confronting way and with an open-mind.
+* My work will be disciplined and deliberate, asking many questions to fill all gaps, focusing on the outcome not the output.
+* I will bring perspectives you may not have thought of, and they will make sense to you.

 ## What I expect from the company and my peers